oht505/Data_Extraction_and_Defense_in_Large_Language_Models/README.md

 |                          |     |    |
 | `Total Category Matches` | 645 |    |
 | `Total Samples`          | 500 |    |

+> You can apply this script to any output file from `extraction_LMs.py`, including those from `nano`, `gpt2`, or `dp` variants.
+> Intermediate files (for resuming or debugging) are deleted automatically after successful run.

+### Visualization

+You can now use this CSV to visualize category-level memorization differences between models.

+(Construction...)

 ---